Majesty Cruise Line

 Majesty's first ship, the Royal Majesty, was originally ordered by competitor Birka Line for 24-hour cruise operations out of Stockholm.
 Following the bankruptcy of shipbuilder Wärtsilä, the contract was resold to Majesty.
-She initially worked three- and four-night cruises out of Florida, but in 1995 opened a new summer Boston-Bermuda route, terminating at St George's rather than the usual Hamilton in Bermuda.
+She initially worked three- and four-night cruises out of Florida, but in 1995 opened a new summer Boston-Bermuda route, terminating at St. George's rather than the usual Hamilton in Bermuda.
 Royal Majesty returned to Florida in the winter.
-In June 1995, she ran aground on Rose and Crown shoal of Nantucket Island, due to a combination of faulty GPS and inadequate watch being maintained.
+In June 1995, she ran aground on Rose and Crown shoal of Nantucket Island, due to a combination of faulty GPS and inadequate watch.
 Royal Majesty was 17 miles off course and was situated for 24 hours before tugs towed her off.